N

 Not surprisingly, a Norfolk terrier puppy needs a different type of diet than an adult dog.
 Look at some of the main ingredients:

 Norfolk terrier puppy food: Protein should be the main ingredient in food for a Norfolk terrier puppy.
-This gives them energy they can burn with all of their activities.
+This gives them the energy they can burn with all of their activities.
 Calcium is important for strong bone and teeth development.
 Strong bone development helps to prevent hip dysplasia.
-Antioxidants and omega-3 fatty acids contribute to a puppy’s strong immune system and healthy organs including its liver.
+Antioxidants and omega-3 fatty acids contribute to a puppy’s strong immune system and healthy organs, including its liver.

 Norfolk terrier adult dog food: Protein is also an important ingredient for adult Norfolk terriers.
 The right amount of protein and fat gives them the energy they need without adding extra weight.
-Vitamin A is essential to a dog’s eye health and antioxidants boost the immune system.
+Vitamin A is essential to a dog’s eye health, and antioxidants boost the immune system.
 Keeping calcium in the dog’s diet contributes to continued bone health and may help prevent hip dysplasia.
 Avoid fillers and go with whole grains and vegetables in an adult dog’s food to maintain its energy and metabolism.

 Maintenance and Grooming